Tips & advice on getting your finances back on track.

 Kansas: The Kansas Office of the State Bank Commissioner will accept questions and complaints from consumers regarding Garden State Consumer Credit Counseling, Inc. CSO-0000036, at 700 SW Jackson, Suite 300, Topeka, Kansas, 66603, or by calling toll-free 1-877-387-8523.

-Maryland: The Commissioner of Financial Regulation for the State of Maryland will accept any questions and complaints from Maryland residents regarding Garden State Consumer Credit Counseling, Inc.; License No. 14-07 at 500 North Calvert Street, Room 402, Baltimore, Maryland 21202, phone 888-784-0136.
+Maryland: The Commissioner of Financial Regulation for the State of Maryland will accept any questions and complaints from Maryland residents regarding Garden State Consumer Credit Counseling, Inc. d/b/a Navicore Solutions; License No. 14-07 at 500 North Calvert Street, Room 402, Baltimore, Maryland 21202, phone 888-784-0136.

 Michigan: License No. 12333.
 You may contact the state of Michigan Department of Insurance and Financial Services at 530 W. Allegan Street, 7th Floor, Lansing, MI 48933; Phone 517-284-8800.